 - Generators: Produce the electricity and/or natural gas.
 Tasmania’s main electricity generator is Hydro Tasmania.
 Natural gas in Tasmania is imported from a variety of generators on the mainland.

 - Distributors: These companies are responsible for delivering the electricity and gas from the generators to your property.
 Tasmania’s electricity distributor is TasNetworks.
 There are two gas distributors – Aurora Gas and Tas Gas.

 - Retailers: Retailers are responsible for billing and customer services.
 The main retailers are Aurora Energy – an electricity and natural gas retailer – and Tas Gas, a natural gas retailer.
 But as we’ll come to, a couple of competitors have now joined the electricity market for the first time.

-Can I choose my electricity retailer?
-You can now!
+Can I choose my own electricity provider in Tasmania?

 Aurora Energy was the only electricity retailer servicing homes in Tasmania until February 2019 when 1st Energy was permitted to enter the local market.
 While the Tasmanian government introduced Full Retail Competition in 2014, allowing for other retailers to enter the market and compete for customers, no one came to the table until Melbourne-based 1st Energy made the move.
 This was likely because power prices remain regulated.
 However, the good news for electricity customers in Tasmania is that, with a regulated price cap, the only way is down for any electricity retailer new to the market and looking to get households to switch.